 The concept of an address space plays various roles in the world of capability architectures.
 It may play different roles in different descriptions of the same capability system!
 In modern hardware architectures an address is a binary integer generated by program logic to refer to some particular part of the program’s memory.
 The address space is the map from addresses to memory slots.
-This is an elementary exposition of the conventional address space.
+Here is an elementary exposition of the conventional address space.

 Some older architectures, such as Multics, have a Segmented Address Space where an address is of the form <SegId, num> where SegId and num are both 18 bit numbers produced by problem mode program logic.
 An instruction that refers to memory designates one of several segment registers that the program can load; that register provides the SegId.
 The memory accessible at addresses with the same SegId within an address space was called a segment.
 Two address spaces (for two processes) would map one segment each with their own distinct SegId whereupon they would share memory.
 A word of memory whose address in one space is <SegId1, num> might be at <SegId2, num> in another space.
+See this description.
 The SegId was thus very much in the style of a c-list index even though Multics was not a capability system.
 I do not know whether there was a C compiler for Multics but there would have been a dilemma as to whether the SegId was part of a pointer.
 For modern purposes the pointer would have had to include the SegId.

 Some new machine architectures are defined using “address space” to refer to a larger integer <sid, num> where sid is a short number controlled by the privileged mode program and num is provided by the problem mode program.
 This “confusion” is fruitful for the hardware map schemes that it suggests.
 Unlike previous concepts, this “address space” is an abstraction useful only to the kernel and hardware engineer.